Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 LED Bulbs

 LED bulbs use around 90% less energy than traditional bulbs because they are much better at converting electricity into light.
-The average LED light bulb will last you 50000 hours, while incandescent bulbs only lasted 1000 hours.
+The average LED light bulb will last you 50000 hours, while incandescent bulbs only last 1000 hours.

 Smart Bulbs